552eden/Riffmaster-Research/CFW.md

 On both addresses change ```10 21 10 01 01``` to ```10 21 10 01 06```.

+Flash the image back to the guitar and youre done!

 Then your riffmaster will report as Guitar instead of Gamepad.
 To use it on a real Xbox 360 you need to either be on dev nand or have usbdescpatch patch selected on jrunner or use [usbdescpatch](https://github.com/InvoxiPlayGames/UsbdSecPatch) on dashlaunch.
+(And of course connect the guitar wired while holding Red an Green)